 There are many components to a robust and cohesive digital marketing strategy, and you’ve likely heard them identified as “push” or “pull.”
-But what exactly is a push and pull marketing strategy?
+But what exactly are push and pull marketing strategies?
 Digital marketing can be broken down into these two types, indicating different ways of connecting with your target audience and driving conversions.

 Push marketing begins with “pushing” intermediaries like wholesalers and retailers to increase product inventories.
 With more products placed directly in front of customers, push marketing involves directly advertising features, benefits, and other unique selling propositions.